 As part of my research for this article, I went to a local store to buy some organic wines to sample.
 They were not easy to find as this particular venue mixed their organic/certified wines on the shelves with traditionally made wines.
 In addition, the labels were confusing.
 Some of the wines from the EU had numerous icons and comments that suggested organic certifications but had no known certification seals.

 I selected three wines to try.
 One was an American Cabernet Sauvignon made in California by Mother’s Choice and labeled USDA organic.
 It tasted okay, but, in my opinion, lacked depth.
-The other two were from Sicily and made by L’Auratae; both bottle labels implied organic, but had no known certification seals.
+The other two were from Sicily and made by L’Auratae; both bottle labels implied organic but had no known certification seals.
 I tried a red Nero d’Avola, which I did not like at all, and a white one which was 60% Cataratto and 40% Pino Grigio, which was not great.

 I like to drink wine that tastes good to me and I don’t personally worry about sulfites.
 In addition, I admit I am not an avid environmentalist.
 For those reasons, you may choose to purchase the wines you drink for different reasons than I do.